 Learn more about your charges by contacting the Law Office of Mark A. Bederow, P.C.
 Call (212) 256-9491 today.

-General Sentencing Guidelines for White-Collar Crime in New York
+What Are the General Sentencing Guidelines for White-Collar Crime in New York?

 New York's legal system lays out the state's sentencing guidelines for white-collar crime penalties in Articles 70 and 80.
 Again, however, fines and prison time may vary, depending on the circumstances of the particular case.
 Each crime is assigned a specific Class, and each Class is associated with a specific maximum penalty.